 Is there a skill gap in the board you are applying for?

-Another important step in the board resume writing process is to research the board.
+Another important step in writing your resume for the board of directors is to research the board.
 Do you bring a specific skill to the table that they are currently lacking?
 If the answer is yes, be sure to focus on that in your resume.

 There are specific skills and experiences boards look for.
-Be sure to include/highlight:
+Be sure to include and highlight: